qiujason/Cell-Automaton-Simulations/doc/DESIGN.md

 #### What Features are Easy to Add

- * New Simulations -
+ * New Simulations - new simulations are very easy to add as they only require a csv file with a header denoting the grid rows and columns and number values denoting the initial states of each cell.

- * New Types of Simulations -
+ * New Types of Simulations - new types of simulations are very easy to add as they only require a new rules class and state class.
+Reflection will take care of the rest and instantiate the new simulation models via the name of the class

  * New Types of Grids -